19 September 2025

 Contact Details – Do we have your most up to date contact details?

 There are times when we may need to contact parents and carers.
 Do we have your most up to date contact details?
 If not, please contact the school on (07) 5499 8333 so we can update our records.
-These details include parent/carers’ name, address, phone number, email address and emergency contact details.
+These details include parent/carers’ name, address, phone numbers, email address and emergency contact details.
 Please remember to contact the school if any of these details change.

 PBL (Positive Behaviour Learning)